 The muscles that work to regulate the size of the pupils weaken with age.
 The pupils become smaller, react more sluggishly to light, and dilate more slowly in the dark.
 Therefore, people older than 60 may find that objects appear dimmer, that they are dazzled initially when going outdoors (or when facing oncoming cars during night driving), and that they have difficulty going from a brightly lit environment to a darker one.
 These changes may be particularly bothersome when combined with the effects of a cataract.

 Other changes in eye function also occur as people age.
-The sharpness of vision (acuity) is reduced despite use of the best glasses, especially in people who have a cataract, macular degeneration, or advanced glaucoma (see Glaucoma and see Some Disorders That Affect Mainly Older People).
+The sharpness of vision (acuity) is reduced despite use of the best glasses, especially in people who have a cataract, macular degeneration, or advanced glaucoma (see Glaucoma and Table 2: Some Disorders That Affect Mainly Older People).
 The amount of light that reaches the back of the retina is reduced, increasing the need for brighter illumination and for greater contrast between objects and the background.
 Older people may also see increased numbers of floating black spots (floaters—see Eye Floaters).
 Floaters usually do not significantly interfere with vision.

 Last full review/revision October 2013 by James Garrity, MD